freelawproject/free.law/content/launching-a-new-recap-archive.md

  - It is now straightforward to search for certain types of documents within our archive of PACER documents.
 This makes it easy to find examples of [motions to dismiss][mtd], [summary judgements][sj], or any other type of document.

- - Researchers can filter by nature of suit, case name, jurisdiction, cause, or one of a number of other fields.
+ - Researchers can filter by [nature of suit, case name, jurisdiction, cause, or one of a number of other fields][adv].
 Ever wish you could look for examples of certain kinds of documents in your jurisdiction or topic area?
 Now you can.

  - It is now possible to do full-text search within all the documents in a case that are in the [RECAP Archive][ra].
 This feature is particularly powerful in large cases containing thousands of documents.